162nd Attack Squadron: Air Combat Command

 In March 1992, the unit adopted the USAF Objective Wing organization and the 178th Tactical Fighter Group became simply the 178th Fighter Group; the 162nd as a Fighter Squadron.
 On 1 June of that year, Tactical Air Command was inactivated as part of the Air Force re-organizing after the end of the Cold War.
-Air Combat Command (ACC) became the gaining major command for the 178th.
+Air Combat Command became the gaining major command for the 178th.

 During May 1993 the squadron marked the end of 15 years of A-7D operations with the 162nd Fighter Squadron.
 Later in the year the conversion to the Block 30 F-16C Fighting Falcon.
-The 162nd took twelve F-16's, 20 pilots and over 600 personnel to Operation WINTERBASE at the Gulfport Combat Readiness Training Center, Mississippi, to perform flight training for the first big deployment with the new F-16Cs.
+The 162nd took twelve F-16's, 20 pilots and over 600 personnel to Operation Winterbase at the Gulfport Combat Readiness Training Center to perform flight training for the first big deployment with the new F-16Cs.
 During the month long deployment, 30 aircrew certifications were attained and the sortie generation was the largest ever by the 178th Fighter Group.
 For LONGSHOT 94, the 162nd launched four F-16's in support of the competition.
 The mission was for the aircraft to rendezvous with the various units fly to Nellis AFB, Nevada to drop ordnance on target and on time.
 Opposing Red Air Enemy attempted to thwart the attack.
 The 162nd was part of the outstanding 3rd place team.

-In 1995, Operation SNOWBIRD occurred in February, with the 162nd flying 223 sorties for live weapons and desert combat simulations.
-Later in April 1995, the 162nd provided RED AIR for Tyndall AFB, Florida air training in Dissimilar air combat training (DACT) called LONGSHOT 95.
-In June 1995, the 162nd deployed to Karup Air Base, Denmark to participate in NATO exercises BALTOP 95 and CENTRAL ENTERPRISE.
-The 162nd provided RED AIR for the BALTOP exercise and flew 225 sorties in CENTRAL ENTERPRISE with eight of the F-16 aircraft from the 162nd.
+In 1995, Operation Snowbird occurred in February, with the 162nd flying 223 sorties for live weapons and desert combat simulations.
+Later in April 1995, the 162nd provided Red Air for Tyndall Air Force Base, Florida air training in dissimilar air combat training (DACT) called Longshot 95.
+In June 1995, the 162nd deployed to Karup Air Base, Denmark to participate in NATO exercises Baltop 95 and Central Enterprise.
+The 162nd provided Red Air for the Baltrop exercise and flew 225 sorties in Central Enterprise with eight of the F-16 aircraft from the 162nd.